Consolidation 3.0: The golden age of financial consolidation

 During the same period, many new planning vendors embraced the cloud and completely disrupted the planning market — to the point where the vendors that dominated corporate performance management (CPM) space in the late 90s and early 2000s have gone the way of the dinosaur.

-These are not easy questions to answer but I have some thoughts:
+These are not easy questions to answer, but I have some thoughts:

 Consolidation 3.0

+This opportunity is being filled with innovators like Anaplan’s Financial Consolidation application.
 This third wave of consolidation innovation is characterized by:

 - A cloud-first approach to deployment